-- information that could identify a child or young person e.g. home address, email address, telephone number of a child or young person.
-All contact must be directed to the club - Children and young people must never be portrayed in a demeaning, tasteless or a provocative manner. - Children and young people should never be portrayed in a state of partial undress
+- Information published on the websites/social networking sites must never include personal information that could identify a child or young person e.g. home address, email address, telephone number of a child or young person.
+All contact must be directed to the Club - Children and young people must never be portrayed in a demeaning, tasteless or a provocative manner - Children and young people should never be portrayed in a state of partial undress

-- to any individuals other than to those directly concerned - Where an event or game will be streamed live appropriate consent will be sought from the players and/or their parents/carers - Photographs of children and young people attending games as spectators may be used by the club for commercial purposes as specified in the terms and conditions for ticket purchase
+- Information about specific events or meetings e.g. coaching sessions must not be distributed to any individuals other than to those directly concerned - Where an event or game will be streamed live appropriate consent will be sought from the young people and/or their parents/carers - Photographs of children and young people attending games as spectators may be used by the Club for commercial purposes as specified in the terms and conditions for ticket purchase